 With the new picture-in-picture mode, multitasking is even easier.
 You can have an app open or play a video in a small window, much like what you can do in the YouTube app already, instead of showing it side-by-side with another app in the usual multi-window mode.
 This way is more flexible, and several apps will support it soon, including YouTube, Netflix, Maps, Duo and more.

-The public beta of Android O was just made available during Google I/O. You can find out how to download and install the Android O public beta in our article here, along with instructions for getting the Developer Preview.
+The third developer preview of Android O was just made available.
+You can find out how to download and install the Android O public beta in our article here, along with full instructions.

 A Reddit user found an easter egg in a Google Creative Lab developer's app called ShortStories, which is a text-based game that explores different UI functions of Android.
 The user, Zitroney, made it to the Dialogs section of the app where he unlocked the Android O section on a path when the player has to seek Android sweets.
 Once he happened upon the O, the description seemed just like an Oreo: "disc-like," "chocolaty, crunchy," and "dark brown in color with a milky white center".